wfd3/autosetup/README.md

 The package list is a text file containing package entries, where each entry starts with a package name at the beginning of a line.
 If the package name is followed by a colon, the subsequent indented lines contain directives that customize its installation; without a colon, the package is installed with default settings.
 Directives can include download URLs for DEB packages, APT repository information, source list entries, pre/post installation scripts, and flags that control installation behavior.
 Lines can be continued with a backslash, and comments start with '#'.
 Packages cannot appear in the file more than once (and `autosetup` will error if it encounters duplicate packages).

-Packages are installed in the order they appear in the package file, however packages that have the 'start' or 'end' flags are installed first and last respectively in the order they appear in the file.
-Packages that have neither of these flags are installed after 'start' packages but before 'end' packages.
+Packages are installed in the order they appear in the package file.
 Each package is installed in it's entirety and `autosetup` will halt on any errors encountered in the process if `--stop_on_errors` is set.
 For each package, installation process proceeds as follows:
 1. If the package has a new APT package repository or a new entry in `/etc/apt.d/sources.list.d/`, add it
 3. If the package has a preinstall script, run it
 4. If the package needs to download any packages directly, do so.